0xmozak/mozak-vm/circuits/README.md

 one can reason of the proving time as _**O(num_rows * num_cols * num_constraints * constraints_degree)**_, thus we are
 constantly balancing these values.

-We can not go lower than `3`, as Cross Table Lookups (CTL) require at least `3` degree constraints to work.
-At the same time, one can always express any constraint of degree `n` with a set of constraints of degree `2` by introducing new intermediate columns.
+We could go lower than `3` to use `2` for example, as one can always express any constraint of degree `n` with a set of constraints of degree `2` by introducing new intermediate columns.
+However, due to how Cross Table Lookups (CTL) are implemented, they require at least degree `3` constraints to work.

 ### Padding Rows